Student Code of Conduct

 Hearings shall be conducted by a committee according to the following guidelines:

 Hearings normally shall be conducted in private.

-- Admission of any person to the hearing shall be at the discretion of the committee and/or the Vice-President of Student Support Services and Institutional Research.
+- Admission of any person to the hearing shall be at the discretion of the committee and/or the Vice-President of Academics and Institutional Research.

-- The committee shall choose a chairperson, and all proceedings may be recorded in written form, and retained in the Vice-President of Student Support Services and Institutional Research’ office.
+- The committee shall choose a chairperson, and all proceedings may be recorded in written form, and retained in the Vice-President of Academics and Institutional Research’ office.

 - In hearings involving more than one accused student, the chairperson of the committee, in his or her discretion, may permit the hearings concerning each student to be conducted separately.

 - The complainant and the accused have the right to be assisted by any advisor they choose, at their own expense.
 The advisor may be an attorney.
 The complainant and/or the accused are responsible for presenting his or her own case and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a committee.

 - The complainant, the accused and the committee shall have the privilege of presenting witnesses, subject to the right of cross-examination by the committee.
 Pertinent records, exhibits and written statements may be accepted as evidence for consideration by a committee at the discretion of the chairperson.
 All procedural questions are subject to the final decision of the chairperson of the judicial body.

 - After the hearing, the committee shall determine (by majority vote if the committee consists of more than one person) whether the student has violated each section of the Student Disciplinary Code which the student is charged with violating.
 The committee, within the Student Disciplinary Code guidelines, will recommend sanctions, not necessarily those recommended by the individual bringing the charges.